PyBeginner1/Credit-Card_Fraud_Detection/README.md

 Deployed: http://fraud-creditcard-env.eba-jeymp2ib.us-east-1.elasticbeanstalk.com/

-## Machine learning for credit card fraud detection
+## Machine learning for credit card fraud detection:
 Credit card fraud detection (CCFD) is like looking for needles in a haystack.
 It requires finding, out of millions of daily transactions, which ones are fraudulent.
 Due to the ever-increasing amount of data, it is now almost impossible for a human specialist to detect meaningful patterns from transaction data.
 For this reason, the use of machine learning techniques is now widespread in the field of fraud detection, where information extraction from large datasets is required.

 Machine learning (ML) is a powerful tool for detecting credit card fraud because it can quickly and accurately analyze large amounts of data and identify patterns that may be difficult for humans to discern.
 Credit card fraud is a significant problem for banks, credit card companies, and their customers, and ML can help reduce the risk and minimize losses.